Alexandru Philippide: Renewed public debates

 Collections of his essays appeared as Specialistul român.
 Contribuție la istoria culturii românești din secolul XIX ("The Romanian Specialist.
 Contribution to the History of Romanian Culture in the 20th Century", 1906–1907), and as Cum se apără specialistul român ("How the Romanian Specialist Defends Himself", 1908).
 However, he also attacked German linguist Gustav Weigand in a series of articles that appeared in 1909–1910 in Viața Românească, published in 1910 in a single volume as Un specialist român la Lipsca ("A Romanian Specialist at Leipzig").
 He began by defending his student Giorge Pascu, the target of a number of attacks by Weigand.
 Broadening the scope of his polemic, he questioned Weigand's competence as a scholar of Romanian, as well as that of other contemporary linguists.
 He passionately underscored what he considered Weigand's shortcomings as a person, accusing him of lacking objectivity and even of intrigue, claiming he sent letters to magazines in order to stop publication of articles by professional rivals.
+In tandem, he recommended Pascu for the title of docent in 1913, observing that his study of Aromanian and Megleno-Romanian was up to the most rigorous standards of academia.

 Philippide made a trip to Western Europe in 1914, after which he remained in Iași for the rest of his days.
 Like many educated Moldavians, he expressed distaste for Bucharest, considering it the root of all evil.
 He derided the Romanian Parliament as a gathering of "wretched undertakers", and railed against the Romanian Academy, which he saw as a hastily improvised imitation of prestigious Western academies, rife with imposture and improvisation, its members concerned with getting rich quickly rather than finding comfort in the rewards of philosophy.
 Philippide, in common with other Junimists, deplored the French influence on Romania, believing the country needed a Germanic touch for its betterment.
 He was proud to live far from the hustle and bustle of Bucharest, hoping to revive the Junimea-era glories of the country's former cultural capital that he inhabited.
 To this end, he helped bring a superior class of students, professors, writers and artists to Iași.

+Philippide, together with many other Junimists and Iași academics such as Stere, favored the Central Powers for the first two years of World War I, during which interval Romania remained neutral.
+They found themselves heckled by many of the students at Iași University, who favored the Entente Powers.
+In February 1916, after a student strike led by Ententists Gheorghe Cuza and Grigore T. Popa, Philippide (urged on by Stere) asked for leniency toward the offenders, and advised against closing down their student clubs.
+The ramifications of this scandal prompted Stere to resign from his position as Rector, with Philippide assigned to take over in a caretaker's position.
+His cooperation with Stere deepened: also in early 1916, he supported Stere's bid to return as Rector, and ran on the same list as him.
+Although Philippide gathered most votes, the list overall lost as a result of government opposition and intrigue.